 Edmonton

-The culinary landscape of Alberta's capital has evolved into one of Canada's most dynamic food and drink scenes.
-Edmonton now boasts an impressive array of farm-to-table establishments highlighting local ingredients, craft cocktail lounges serving prairie-influenced drinks, and some of the nation's finest Italian cuisine—all delivered with a refined yet approachable sensibility.
-From Indigenous-inspired dishes to globally-influenced tapas and expertly crafted cocktails, the city's gastronomic offerings reveal unexpected depth and creativity.
-What follows is a curated selection of the City of Champions' standout restaurants and bars worth seeking out.
+Alberta's capital has grown into one of Canada's most dynamic food and drink scenes.
+Edmonton now has a strong range of farm-to-table spots built around local ingredients, craft cocktail bars pouring prairie-influenced drinks, and some of the country's best Italian cooking, all of it refined but easygoing.
+From Indigenous-inspired dishes to globally minded tapas and well-made cocktails, the city's dining runs deeper and more creative than many expect.
+What follows is a selection of standout restaurants and bars in the City of Champions worth seeking out.

 Kin

-Affectionately known as Kin, Next of Kin is the kind of neighborhood bar that becomes a weekly ritual.
-Though tucked beside a strip mall parking lot in an unlikely spot, it ranks among Canada's most exciting recent openings.
+Affectionately known as Kin, Next of Kin is the kind of neighborhood bar you end up visiting every week.
+It sits in an unlikely spot beside a strip mall parking lot, yet it ranks among Canada's most exciting recent openings.

-Chef Ben Staley—celebrated for his work at Yarrow and the Alder Room—has returned to Edmonton's culinary landscape, this time reimagining what a local cocktail bar can be.
-Collaborating with bar manager Steven Ove Jorgensen and the rest of the team, he's built a remarkable cocktail program alongside food that holds its own against anywhere in the country.
+Chef Ben Staley, known for his work at Yarrow and the Alder Room, has returned to Edmonton, this time rethinking what a local cocktail bar can be.
+Working with bar manager Steven Ove Jorgensen and the rest of the team, he has built a strong cocktail program alongside food that holds its own against anywhere in the country.

-The interior evokes a hip 1970s basement lounge, furnished with vintage pieces, warm amber lights, and a genuine period hi-fi.
-Staley's goal isn't just to attract cocktail connoisseurs seeking bold flavors—he wants Kin to feel equally comfortable for neighbors dropping by for a simple beer and whiskey.
+The interior recalls a 1970s basement lounge, with vintage furniture, warm amber light, and a genuine period hi-fi.
+Staley isn't only after cocktail enthusiasts chasing bold flavors.
+He wants Kin to work just as well for a neighbor stopping in for a beer and a whiskey.

-Following his guiding principle of "less, but better," Staley approaches the concise drink menu with culinary precision.
-Notable cocktails include the Kashmiri Mango (mezcal, ataulfo mango, green mango, Kashmiri distillate, coconut, egg white), Five Alive (5 Citrus distillate, mead vermouth, kefir, CO2), and the Croissant (brown butter cognac, ambre vermouth, plum kernel, nutritional yeast).
+Following his principle of "less, but better," Staley treats the short drink list with culinary precision.
+Standouts include the Kashmiri Mango (mezcal, ataulfo mango, green mango, Kashmiri distillate, coconut, egg white), the Five Alive (5 Citrus distillate, mead vermouth, kefir, CO2), and the Croissant (brown butter cognac, ambre vermouth, plum kernel, nutritional yeast).

-The food spans global influences while featuring what many consider one of Edmonton's finest burgers.
-The Kin Burger (white cheddar, white onion) delivers serious indulgence, with richness coming from its beef fat emulsion.
-Don't skip the highly addicted Kombu celery (peeled and marinated celery with wild sesame, aged soy, furikake) or the mesmerizingly good grilled potato bread with roasted chicken butter and roasted yeast.
-Karina of Michter’s would urge you to try the tuna pan con tomate (grilled sourdough, caramelized tomato, olive oil).
+The food draws on global influences and includes what many call one of Edmonton's best burgers.
+The Kin Burger (white cheddar, white onion) is rich and satisfying, its depth coming from a beef fat emulsion.
+Don't skip the addictive kombu celery (peeled and marinated celery with wild sesame, aged soy, furikake) or the grilled potato bread with roasted chicken butter and roasted yeast.
+Karina of Michter's would tell you to order the tuna pan con tomate (grilled sourdough, caramelized tomato, olive oil).

-Next of Kin operates Tuesday through Saturday evenings on a walk-in basis only.
-Whether you're here for an expertly executed cocktail or keeping it simple with a beer, Kin makes you feel like you've descended into your coolest relatives' vintage rec room.
+Next of Kin is open Tuesday through Saturday evenings, walk-in only.
+Whether you come for a carefully made cocktail or just a beer, Kin feels like dropping into your coolest relative's rec room.

 Steven Ove Jorgensen preparing the Kashmiri Mango cocktail